triton-inference-server/server/docs/client_example.rst

 to run the client image. (see :ref:`section-running-the-inference-server` for more information about running the inference server)::

-  $ docker run -it --rm --net=host tensorrtserver_client
+  $ docker run -it --rm --net=host tritonserver_client

-In the tensorrtserver_client image you can find the example executables in /workspace/install/bin, and the
+In the tritonserver_client image you can find the example executables in /workspace/install/bin, and the
 Python examples in /workspace/install/python.